Overlooked by the walls of Topkapı Palace, this playground has a jungle gym and toilets nearby.

 Beyond this room is the narrow Courtyard of the Black Eunuchs , also decorated with Kütahya tiles.
 Behind the marble colonnade on the left are the Black Eunuchs' Dormitories.
 In the early days white eunuchs were used, but black eunuchs sent as presents by the Ottoman governor of Egypt later took control.
 As many as 200 lived here, guarding the doors and waiting on the women of the Harem.

 At the far end of the courtyard is the Main Gate into the Harem, as well as a guard room featuring two gigantic gilded mirrors.
-From this, a corridor on the left leads to the Courtyard of the Concubines and Sultan's Consorts .
+From here, the Concubines' Corridor leads left to the Courtyard of the Concubines and Sultan's Consorts .
 This is surrounded by baths, a laundry fountain, a laundry, dormitories and private apartments.

-Further on is Sultan Ahmet's Kiosk , decorated with a tiled chimney, followed by the Apartments of the Valide Sultan , the centre of power in the Harem.
+Across the Concubines' Corridor from the courtyard is Sultan Ahmet's Kiosk , decorated with a tiled chimney, followed by the Apartments of the Valide Sultan , the centre of power in the Harem.
 From these ornate rooms the valide sultan oversaw and controlled her huge 'family'.
-Of particular note is the Salon of the Valide with its lovely 19th-century murals featuring bucolic views of İstanbul.
+Of particular note is the Salon of the Valide Sultan with its lovely 19th-century murals featuring bucolic views of İstanbul.

 Continue to the Privy Chamber of Ahmed III and peek into the adjoining dining room built in 1705.
 The latter is lined with wooden panels decorated with images of flowers and fruits painted in lacquer.

-To the east of the Twin Kiosk is the Courtyard of the Favourites .
-Over the edge of the courtyard (really a terrace) you'll see a large pool.
-Just past the courtyard (but on the floor above) are the many small dark rooms that comprised the kafes where brothers or sons of the sultan were imprisoned.
+Past these rooms is the Courtyard of the Favourites .
+Over the edge of the courtyard (really a terrace) you'll see a large empty pool.
+Overlooking the courtyard are the tiny windows of the many small dark rooms comprising the kafes (cage) where brothers or sons of the sultan were imprisoned.

 The Third Court is entered through the Gate of Felicity .
 The sultan’s private domain, it was staffed and guarded by white eunuchs.
 Inside is the Audience Chamber , constructed in the 16th century but refurbished in the 18th century.
 Important officials and foreign ambassadors were brought to this little kiosk to conduct the high business of state.
 The sultan, seated on a huge divan, inspected the ambassadors' gifts and offerings as they were passed through the doorway on the left.